mfenner/mfenner.github.io/_posts/2013-10-13-broken-dois.md

 DOIs for journal articles should provide users with a URL specific for that journal article.
 This URL could point to a digital copy of the journal article in HTML or PDF format, or could point to a landing page (with an abstract or other basic metadata) for journal articles that require a subscription.
 This should work not only for humans using a web browser, but also for automated services using command line tools such as [curl](http://curl.haxx.se/) as scientific infrastructure depends heavily on automation and computers talking to each other.
 In our use case we want to find content linking to a specific article, and as some services (e.g. social media) will use the URL and not DOI of an article, we need to find out that URL.

-> Unfortunately it was impossible to find a URL for more than 25% of the DOIs in our reference set using automated tools.
+Unfortunately it was difficult to find a URL for many DOIs in our reference set using automated tools.
 All these DOIs resolve to URLs for human users using a web browser, but for automated tools there are a number of challenges:

 ### Requiring a cookie
 Some publishers require a cookie, and that can cause problems for automated tools.
 We can use the popular command line tool `curl` with the options `-L` to follow redirects and `-I` to only send the header (as we care about the location and not the content of the page).